Leslie Jordan, versatile Emmy-winning actor, dies at 67 - KESQ

 The spotlight led to new opportunities.
 Earlier this month he released a gospel album called “Company’s Comin’” featuring Dolly Parton, Chris Stapleton, Brandi Carlile, Eddie Vedder and Tanya Tucker.
 He wrote a new book, “How Y’all Doing?: Misadventures and Mischief from a Life Well Lived.”

-It was Jordan’s second book, following his 2008 memoir, “My Trip Down the Red Carpet.”
+It was Jordan’s second book, following his 2008 memoir, “My Trip Down the Pink Carpet,” a personal take on Hollywood, fame, addiction, gay culture and learning to love oneself.

 In a 2014 interview with Philadelphia magazine, Jordan was asked how he related to his role in the 2013 film “Southern Baptist Sissies,” which explores growing up gay while being raised in a conservative Baptist church.